SEIR-7-06/installfest/environment-setup/README.md

 __Note:  when copying the code snippets, please exclude the `$` as you paste and run the code into your terminal.
 The dollar sign `$` is simply an indicator of the logged-in user in examples.__

-<a href="http://brew.sh" target="_blank">Homebrew</a> is a *package manager* for OS X. We'll use it to quickly download and install other tools we need, or to update already installed tools.
+<a href="http://brew.sh" target="_blank">Homebrew</a> is a *package manager* - it downloads and updates programs on your machine.
+We'll use it to quickly download and install other tools we need, or to update already installed tools.

 1. Open the Terminal application, and run `which brew` to check if you have Homebrew installed already.
 The `which` Terminal command shows where on your computer a program is installed.
 If it is installed, the Terminal will output a file path.
 If it is not installed, the Terminal won't output anything.